filonico/UNIX_and_bash_basics/README.md

 NC_046178.1     Gnomon  mRNA    8316962 8325421 .       +       .
 ID=rna-XM_032929673.1;Parent=gene-LOC116923198;Dbxref=GeneID:116923198,Genbank:XM_032929673.1;Name=XM_032929673.1;gene=LOC116923198;model_evidence=Supporting evidence includes similarity to: 1 2C 11 Proteins%2C and 100%25 coverage of the annotated genomic feature by RNAseq alignments%2C including 113 samples with support for all annotated introns;product=homeobox protein Hox-B1a-like;transcript_id=XM_032929673.1
 NC_046177.1     Gnomon  mRNA    2919198 2920876 .       -       .
 ID=rna-XM_032927938.1;Parent=gene-LOC116921584;Dbxref=GeneID:116921584,Genbank:XM_032927938.1;Name=XM_032927938.1;gene=LOC116921584;model_evidence=Supporting evidence includes similarity to: 1 EST%2C 11 Proteins%2C and 100%25 coverage of the annotated genomic feature by RNAseq alignments%2C including 108 samples with support for all annotated introns;product=segmentation protein even-skipped-like;transcript_id=XM_032927938.1
 ```
 Once you have instructed <code>grep</code> with the pattern to look for, it will scan your file line by line looking for any occurrence and then print the results to the stdout.

-Be carefull that the pattern you are looking for is unique, otherwise <code>grep</code> will also... grep unwanted lines.
+Be carefull to use a pattern that is unique, otherwise <code>grep</code> will... grep also unwanted lines.
+For example, if you wish to extract informations about "<code>gene</code>" features and type <code>grep "gene" example_files/Dmag.HPHG.location.gff</code>, you will be given all the lines of the file, as "<code>gene</code>" is present in each line.
+Try it out by yourself: *how could you solve the problem?*

-As we have already seen with [<code>tar</code>](#tar-to-compress-directories-and-man-to-inspect-the-manual-of-a-command), you can change the behaviour of <code>grep</code> by appending many different tags to the main command.
-If you want to read all the flags that are available for <code>grep</code>, you can look for its manual (*do you remember how to evoke the manual of a UNIX command?*).
+As we have already seen with [<code>tar</code>](#tar-to-compress-directories-and-man-to-inspect-the-manual-of-a-command), you can change the behaviour of <code>grep</code> by appending tags to the main command.
+If you want to read all the flags that are available for <code>grep</code>, you can look for its manual (*do you remember how to evoke the manual of a UNIX command?* If not, see [here](#flags-and-man-to-inspect-the-user-manual-of-a-command)).
 I'll drop hereafter some of the most-common and useful flags of <code>grep</code> for bioinformaticians:
 ```bash
 # grep the pattern and Count the number of matching lines (N.B.: this flag counts the number of matching lines, not of occurrencies)
 $ grep -c "mRNA" example_files/Dmag.HPHG.location.gff